-Did you know that after flowers, birds are the most popular motif depicted on antique Victorian buttons?
+After flowers, birds are the most popular motif depicted in antique Victorian.
 When it comes to buttons, Victorian-era women were obsessed, so it’s not surprising that the variety and detail of bird patterns pictured on buttons manufactured in this era is astonishing.
-Over the years we’ve collected antique Victorian buttons featuring swallows, parrots, owls, roosters, hummingbirds, eagles, doves, crows, swans, herons, cranes, quail, pheasants, and even ostriches.
+Over the years, we’ve collected antique Victorian buttons featuring swallows, parrots, owls, roosters, hummingbirds, eagles, doves, crows, swans, herons, cranes, quail, pheasants, and even ostriches.

 A bird card from our museum shows some of the variety of birds on Victorian buttons including storybook birds, a stork, swallows, a falcon, a hummingbird, and a peacock.
 The card is the largest of the ‘buttons by subject’ cards in our button museum, which shows how popular birds were in the Victorian era.
 The card they are displayed on is a die-cut illustration used by Victorians to decorate scrapbooks.

-Our favorite bird buttons are the whimsical ones, which often feature themes from children’s stories and nursery rhymes.
-We used several of these in our Birds Limited Edition collection including some depicting wee blackbirds sheltering under an umbrella.
-These buttons were an ode to a children’s book, written in 1901 called The Ballad of Mr. Rook.
-The story was written by George Wyndham, who at the time was the Chief Secretary of Ireland, and it tells a sweet tale about a family of rooks (small blackbirds) who found a safe home in the author's neighborhood.
+Our favorite bird buttons are the whimsical ones, which often feature children's stories and nursery rhymes.
+The story on which this button was based was written by George Wyndham, who was the Chief Secretary of Ireland, and it tells a sweet tale about a family of rooks (small blackbirds) who found a safe home in the author's neighborhood.
 These lucky birds were even given umbrellas to protect them from the rain.

-The wide variety of natural history motifs featured on Victorian buttons is in keeping with the trends of the day.
-In the nineteenth century, the public was introduced to the study of natural science via museums, botanical gardens, and scientific exhibitions.
+The wide variety of natural history motifs featured on Victorian buttons is in keeping with the day's trends.
+In the nineteenth century, the public was introduced to natural science via museums, botanical gardens, and scientific exhibitions.
 The Industrial Revolution was well underway, triggering a migration from rural communities to cities which caused people to fetishize nature.

 Like with most trends, the Victorian obsession with natural history came with some good and bad.
-Ornithologists estimate that at the turn of the century, five million birds a year were killed, taxidermied, and sold as fashion accessories for women’s hats, dresses, and jewelry.
-For a short time, an egret’s head plume was worth more than gold.
+Ornithologists estimate that five million birds a year were killed, taxidermied, and sold as fashion accessories for women's hats, dresses, and jewelry at the turn of the century.
+For a short time, an egret's head plume was worth more than gold.